while-basic/simp-proompt/docs/basics/roles.md

 - Use role prompts to style text and improve accuracy
 :::

-Role prompting[^a] is a technique that can be used to control the style of AI generated text(@shanahan2023roleplay)(@li2023camel)(@santu2023teler).
-It can also improve the AI's accuracy when solving math problems.
-Implementing role prompting is as simple as instructing the AI to "embody a food critic" or to "act like a detective".
-Role prompting is a widely used technique, and is used in many of the examples on this site.
+ Role prompting serves as a valuable tool for directing the tone of artificially intelligent-generated text, as well as increasing the precision of its mathematical problem-solving capabilities.
+By simply commanding the AI to assume identities such as those of a culinary critic or investigative detective, role prompting can be effectively implemented.
+This method boasts widespread usage, with numerous instances featured throughout this very website.

 ## Styling Text

-Role prompting is most often used to style text.
-This involves asking the AI to pretend to be a certain person, or act in a certain way, thus modifying how it writes based on the assigned role.
-This can be used to change the tone, style, and even the depth of the information presented.
-Let's delve into this concept with a food review example.
+Role prompting primarily finds utility in styling text by guiding the AI to simulate being a specific individual or behave in a particular manner, thereby influencing the written output based on the assumed character.
+The application of this technique enables adjustments to the tone, format, and comprehensiveness of conveyed data.
+We will illustrate this idea through the lens of a restaurant evaluation:

 ### Food Review Example

-When writing a review, it's important to tailor your approach based on the platform you're using and the audience you're writing for.
-Simply copying and pasting the same review across various sites like Google Reviews, TripAdvisor, and Yelp is not an effective strategy, especially if you're writing for a food critic in a magazine or blog post.
-To ensure your review resonates with your intended audience, consider factors like length, style, language, and tone, and use these to craft a review that speaks directly to your readers' interests and expectations.
-With a thoughtful approach and a focus on quality content, you can create a review that truly captures the essence of the pizza place you're writing about.
-Let's start with a simple prompt without a role.
+Writing evaluations necessitates adapting one's approach contingent upon the medium utilized and the target demographic.
+Mechanically reproducing identical assessments across diverse platforms, say Google Reviews, TripAdvisor, and Yelp, proves counterproductive - particularly for critics penning articles in magazines or blogs.
+Aiming for optimal engagement, carefully contemplate aspects like word count, formatting, terminology, and tonality; subsequently, fashion a critique catering to your reader's inclinations and anticipation.
+Through careful planning and emphasizing substantive material, produce an appraisal genuinely encapsulating the pizzeria under scrutiny.
+Commence with a rudimentary prompt absent any designated roles.

 <AIInput>
 Write a review of [pizza place].